denoland/manual/basics/node/import_maps.md

 ## Overriding imports

-The other situation where import maps can be very useful is the situation where you have tried your best to make something work, but have failed.
+The other situation where import maps can be very useful is when you have tried your best to import a npm package, but keep getting errors.
 For example you are using an npm package which has a dependency on some code that just doesn't work under Deno, and you want to substitute another module that "polyfills" the incompatible APIs.

-For example, let's say we have a package that is using a version of the built-in `"fs"` module that we have a local module we want to replace it with when it tries to import it, but we want other code we are loading to use the standard library replacement module for `"fs"`.
-We would want to create an import map that looked something like this:
+Let's say we have a package that is using a version of the built-in `"fs"` module.
+We want to replace it with a local module when the scope is `https://deno.land/x/example`, but then we want to use the std library replacement module for `"fs"` for all other code.
+To do this, we can create an import map that looks something like this:

 ```json
 {